 The Hollywood Bowl is one of the most iconic amphitheaters in Los Angeles.
-2022 marks the 100th anniversary of the bowl.
 While the bandshell structure that covers the stage can resemble a bowl, the name actually refers to the shape of the concave hillside that the amphitheater is carved into.
 There are some Angelenos who don’t visit the bowl because they don’t want to deal with the traffic and parking.
-My hope is that through this blog post and accompanying podcast episode you will be inspired to make the Hollywood Bowl part of your summer traditions.
+My hope is that through this blog post and accompanying podcast episode, you will be inspired to make the Hollywood Bowl part of your summer traditions.

 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.